Atlas-OS/Atlas/tools/release/README-RC.txt

 - AtlasManager.exe is a release candidate of Atlas Manager with the Atlas @RC_ID@ playbook built in.
 It installs only that playbook.
 It does not check GitHub for releases, download anything, or open other playbooks.
+- The normal build may consult Microsoft's Windows release page when your Windows update revision is newer than the list built into the app.
+This build never contacts that page: a public revision of build 26200 that the list does not know is accepted.
+Insider builds are still refused.
 - The .apbx beside it is the same playbook, byte for byte, for people who install with AME Wizard instead.